-Apple maggots are the most annoying and destructive pests for those of us who grow our own apples.
-Unfortunately, part of the formula as to whether you'll be successful in controlling these pests is dependent on other factors, such as how many apple maggots are in the area in a given year and how many unmanaged apple trees are around your garden.
+Apple maggots are annoying, destructive pests for those who grow their own apples.
+Unfortunately, part of the formula as to whether you'll be successful in controlling these pests is dependent on other factors, such as how many apple maggots are in the area in any given year and how many unmanaged apple trees are around your garden.
 If you live in an area where others are also growing trees, but they don't maintain them, you may have a tough time on your hands keeping apple maggots under control.

 The first issue to tackle is sanitation.
-Be sure to pick up and dispose of apples within a few days after they've fallen.
-The best way to dispose of them is to trench compost them -- just be sure that your trench or hole is at least a foot deep.
+Pick up and dispose of apples within a few days after they've fallen.
+The best way to dispose of them is to trench compost them—just be sure that your trench or hole is at least a foot deep.
 If you, like many who grow apples, still want to make use of these fallen apples, you can trim away the bad parts and turn the remainder into cider or applesauce.

-You'll want to hang one trap for every one hundred apples on your tree, spaced fairly evenly throughout the canopy.
+Hang one trap for every 100 apples on your tree, spaced fairly evenly throughout the canopy.
 For most trees, five traps should do.
 Be sure to hang your traps as soon as blossoms drop and the tree begins to set fruit.
-Check the traps regularly to replace pheromones or clean off those that are full of insects and other gunk -- they work better the cleaner they are.
+Check the traps regularly to replace pheromones or clean off those that are full of insects and other gunk—the cleaner they are, the better they work.